gatechain/gatechain-docs/en/gatechain-wallet.md

 ![](./images/3.png)

 - 4 ）Account is created successfully.
 Pay attention to the identifier of single sigature account.
-Normal account starts with “gt”.
+Standard Account starts with “gt”.

 ![](./images/4.png)